The Unofficial CISSPforum FAQ

 trust doesn’t come easily to paranoid security types like us), we have no way to limit the membership to CISSPs.
 There is of course a plethora

 of non-CISSP information security forums already in existence and we would simply be adding to Web entropy.

 Now if only someone could persuade (ISC)2 to issue digital certificates to CISSP holders, certificates that could be validated by anyone, then we’d all be

 deliriously happy and the world would be a nicer place.
 Job candidates could prove their CISSPness.
 Forum moderators could check the CISSPness of

 applicants.
 Global warming (allegedly) would reverse (or not).
 Unfortunately, since (ISC)2 evidently finds it difficult even to structure its own website, there’s about as much chance of this happening as <insert your choice of something really not very likely at all>.

 4.9 Zombie topic: how should we word our email disclaimers and/or system banners?

-They argue that it is not possible for the sender to enforce legal or contractual conditions imposed unilaterally on the recipient in
+that it is not possible for the sender to enforce legal or contractual conditions imposed unilaterally on the recipient in this manner.
+The

 Lawyers appear somewhat divided